Tag: Consumer vs. Medical Grade Displays

 • • Life span.
 Medical LCD screens, made with higher-quality components, last up to four times longer than a high-resolution consumer monitor.

 • • Consistency.
-Consumer grade monitors used for a family’s video games or an office worker’s data input don’t require consistent image quality reproduction, but that accuracy is necessary in medical applications.
+Commercial monitors used for a family’s video games or an office worker’s data input don’t require consistent image quality reproduction, but that accuracy is necessary in medical applications.

 • • Understanding of diagnostic requirements.
 Manufacturers of medical grade displays know that it’s vital for the monitors to show small details clearly, while consumer grade monitors are made to cover a variety of less-detailed uses.